robang74/redfishos/README.md

 ---

+### Older versions

+> ### :warning: WARNING
+>
+> For its own P2P nature, there is no way to grant that the image downloaded is the original one unless you have a couple of strong hashes based on different algorithms of the original image that allow you to check such a download within a reasonable range of security.
+By the way, the same applies for every download from an untrusted web site (no https, ssl off-loading, man-in-the-middle), and sometimes also for those in https that have been hacked.
+As you can imagine, this implies almost every piece of software that we are currently running on our system.
+Hence, IT is an act of trust (demanding computation and sharing data) as much as any other religion...
+LOL.

+* [Sailfish OS older versions images](https://github.com/robang74/sailfish-os-torrents/tree/main) - A list of torrents files that might provide older SailFish OS images.

+---

 ### News & updates

 Please check the [same section](https://github.com/robang74/redfishos/tree/devel#news--updates) in the `devel` branch for a more up-to-date list.
 The following is about those development that are push in `main` for the users.